Nexosis/nexosis.github.io/_guides/DataDepot.md

 #### Additions

-If you know of a great repository that isn't included here, please tell us.
+If you know of a great repository that isn't included here, please [tell us(http://nexosis.com/Home/Contact)].